ndau/commands/deploy/aws_node_setup.md

     - Set `SNAPSHOT_INTERVAL` (e.g. "4h") and the `AWS_*` variables to have periodic backups uploaded to S3
 1. Set the `BASE64_NODE_IDENTITY` and `PERSISTENT_PEERS` environment variable values (beyond the scope of this document)
 1. Set the `HONEYCOMB_KEY` field to have logs sent to honeycomb; leave it blank to log locally inside the container
+1. Set the `SLACK_DEPLOYS_KEY` field to have deploy-related notifications sent to the Slack channel corresponding to that key

 NOTE: If you change the image used, you must do a rolling restart of mainnet nodes (upgrade one at a time, letting it rejoin the network before restarting the next) and update `s3://ndau-images/current-mainnet.txt` to reference the new SHA (in this example, it's "cb8e545").